Werdy1/University/README.md

 # University
 ***
-Here I store some tasks from my university, that I found interesting
+Here I store some interesting tasks from my university.
 ***